maorveitsman/SNIPs/SNIPS/snip-9.md

 ```

 ### Revoke Session
-To revoke a session a user account should call `revoke_session(session_key_guid)` on itself with a session's key guid as a parameter.
+To revoke a session a user account should call `revoke_session(session_hash)` on itself with a session's key guid as a parameter.
+Where `session_hash` is the hash of the `SessionRequest` object signed on by the user account.

 ### For account builders